10 Vintage Motorcycle Brands

 ROBERTO SCHMIDT/AFP/Getty Images

-Thanks to their ability to make bikes that didn't fall apart, Harley-Davidson and Indian emerged from the very crowded pack and became fierce competitors.
+Thanks to their ability to build a reliable motorcycle, brands like Harley-Davidson and Indian emerged from the very crowded pack and became fierce competitors.
 Indian was founded by two former bicycle racers, who churned out a number of models that became well known for their power and speed [source: Cerilli].
 Among the more popular models amongst vintage motorcycle buffs are the Indian Chief (the 1940 version is coveted), the 4-cylinder Indian Four and the Scout.

 Advertisement